 - As an extra bonus drinking water alongside alcohol can also reduce your chances of stomach bloating and minimise the likelihood of getting a bad hangover.

-- Remember if you are sleeping in a hot climate you might need to consume 1-2 litres of water every morning to replace your bodies lost fluids overnight and prevent any succeeding dehydration.
+- Remember if you are sleeping in a hot climate you might need to consume 1-2 litres of water every morning to replace your body’s lost fluids overnight and prevent any succeeding dehydration.

-As touched on earlier try not to eat heavy gluten based foods at all if possible but especially within 2-3 hours of hitting the beach.
-Why?
+As touched on earlier, try not to eat heavy gluten based foods at all if possible but especially within 2-3 hours of hitting the beach.
+Here’s why:

 - For some, larger gluten based meals will take hours sometimes more than 3 to digest which at times means regular bloating and a subsequent unsettled stomach.